 I do my training session, and it goes well.
 I even told the story about being bit on the head while playing basketball yesterday.
 Yes, you read that right (now is not the time or place for details…).

-Done with training, extremely well hydrated, close to time for today’s basketball (I’m playing about three times a week now, and loving it).
+Done with training, extremely well-hydrated, and close to the time for today’s basketball (I’m playing about three times a week now and loving it).
 I wanted to test for ketones, but would you believe I actually ran out of ketostix at work?
-Those bottles are supposed to last for like, a lifetime right?
+Those bottles are supposed to last for, like, a lifetime, right?

-Basketball goes good – at least no major events or catastrophes – I count those days in the “good” column.
-I feel more tired than usual, but that is expected I think with all I’ve put my body through last night.
+Basketball goes well – at least no major events or catastrophes – I count those days in the “good” column.
+I feel more tired than usual, but that is expected, I think, with all I put my body through last night.